Guidance on "corrections to the record"

 Criteria for emergency takedown:

-- Data/identity protection: Allegation that the online publication of an article contains a photograph in which a particular individual can be identified, or that an article includes the name or other personal identifying information of an individual, or other data that would otherwise lead to an individual being easily identified, particularly where
+- Data/identity protection: Allegation that the online publication of an article contains a photograph in which a particular individual can be identified, or that an article includes the name or other personal identifying information of an individual, or other data that would otherwise lead to an individual being easily identified, particularly where the individual has not provided an appropriate consent or is legally incapable of providing such consent for such personal information to be publicly disclosed.

-- Dosage/medical error: Allegation that the contents of an article contain a medical error that, if followed by a researcher or practitioner, could lead to significant physical or mental harm to patients or test subjects, particularly where
+- Dosage/medical error: Allegation that the contents of an article contain a medical error that, if followed by a researcher or practitioner, could lead to significant physical or mental harm to patients or test subjects, particularly where medical researchers or practitioners might not be aware that the error is inconsistent with current practice.

 - Embargo violation: An author group complaint on an embargo requirement with respect to the timing of the publication or release online of an article, provided that:

-- Evidence is provided that the Editor-in-Chief (or journal publisher) has accepted the embargo period
+- Evidence is provided that the Editor-in-Chief (or journal publisher) has accepted the embargo period.

-- The embargo period requirement was communicated to the relevant Elsevier staff or system
+- The embargo period requirement was communicated to the relevant Elsevier staff or system.

 Journal editors should consider withdrawing an Article in Press if: